 - Cycling or walking to the shops

-- Draft proofing the home can save £4 a year
+- Draft proofing their homes to save £4 a year

-- Adding loft insulation can save £135 a year
+- Adding loft insulation to save £135 a year

-- Installing a new boiler can save £220 a year
+- Installing a new boiler to save £220 a year

-- Turning down the heating thermostat by just 1 degree can save up to £90 a year
+- Turning down the heating thermostat by one degree can save up to £90 a year

 Heart of the City resources

-Once you’re back in your workplace, you’ll find some of our other resources useful: environmental baseline and action survey, how to improve air quality, sustainable office tips and developing a green transport policy.
+For when you’re in your workplace, you’ll find some of our other resources useful: environmental baseline and action survey, how to improve air quality, sustainable office tips and developing a green transport policy.